o19s/elasticsearch-learning-to-rank/docs/training-models.rst

     DELETE _ltr/_model/my_linear_model

+This of course means model names are globally unique across all feature sets.

 The associated features are *copied into* the model.
 This is for your safety: modifying the feature set or deleting the feature set after model creation doesn't have an impact on a model in production.
 For example, if we delete the feature set above::

     DELETE _ltr/_featureset/more_movie_features